rmanikava/ramgithub/README.md

 # My first GitHub file
-# Modifiying to see the file changes.
+# Modifying to see the file changes.
+# MOre update from local folder